domsq/project-driving-safely-game/README.md

 ![Image of intro message](https://raw.githubusercontent.com/domsq/project-driving-safely-game/main/screenshots/intro_message.JPG)

-Below the intro message is an ascii art image followed by a prompt for the user to enter a name:
+Below the intro message is an ASCII art image followed by a prompt for the user to enter a name:

 ![Image of intro graphic](https://raw.githubusercontent.com/domsq/project-driving-safely-game/main/screenshots/intro_image.JPG)